 Call the McFarland nurse line at 515-500-6711 Monday-Friday 8am-5pm.
 After hours call 211 (partnering with IDPH), or, if necessary, 911.

 UWSC partner agencies provide critical support to Story County in the areas of health, education, and financial stability.
-Most are continuing to provide services to our neighbors.
-Please see the link above to learn of specific changes our partners have made to be able to continue to serve you.
+Please click the link above to view our list of partner agencies and their websites.

-We know that a number of Story County child care programs have closed due to COVID-19.
-United Way of Story County is working collaboratively to figure out childcare for emergency personnel (medical staff, first responders, and other essential staff).
-If you need care but are not considered an "essential" service, please check in with Iowa Child Care Resource and Referral below.
+If you are in need of childcare, we suggest you check in with Iowa Child Care Resource and Referral below.
 They also provide Child Care Guidance in Response to COVID-19 which provides child care vacancies and closings, information on child care assistance payments, and much more.

 Child Care Assistance application- Child Care Assistance (CCA) is available to the children of income-eligible parents.
 Click the link to apply.